tamada/fritter/README.md

 ## Description

-A book titled '[The ThoughtWorks Anthology: Essays on Software Technology and Innovation](https://pragprog.com/book/twa/thoughtworks-anthology)' are published.
+The book titled '[The ThoughtWorks Anthology: Essays on Software Technology and Innovation](https://pragprog.com/book/twa/thoughtworks-anthology)' are published.
 Chapter 6 in the book introduces object calisthenics for better software design.
 The rules shown in the book are as follows.

-1. Use 1 level of indentation per method (`indent_level`),
+1. Use 1 level of indentation per method (`indent_level`), `DONE`
 2. Do not use the `else` keyword (`no_else`),
 3. Wrap all primitives and strings (`primitive_wrapping`),
 4. Use only 1 dot per line (`one_dot_per_line`), `DONE`